bseltz-cohesity/scripts/powershell/deployCVE/README.md

 ## Note: Please use the download commands below to download the script

-This PowerShell script deploys a single-node Cohesity Virtual Edition (VE) appliance on VMware vSphere.
+This PowerShell script deploys a multi-node Cohesity Virtual Edition (VE) cluster on VMware vSphere.
 After deploying the OVA, the script performs the cluster setup, applies a license key and accepts the end-user license agreement, leaving the new cluster fully built and ready for login.

+This script requires the VMware vSphere PowerCLI module for PowerShell.

 ## Download the script